-Attendance: Attendance is mandatory and will be assessed by class roll or sign-up sheet.
-Students will lose 1% from their final grade for every unexcused absence.
+Attendance: Attendance is mandatory and will be assessed by class roll.
+Students may take 3 unexcused absences = 3 hours.
+Apart from these 3 unexcused absences, students will lose points from their final grade for every unexcused absence.
 Absences will be excused in accordance with UF policy.
-Acceptable reasons include illness, religious holidays, military obligation, and the twelve-day rule discussions, demonstrated knowledge of the assigned readings will also contribute to this portion of the final grade.
+Acceptable reasons include illness, religious holidays, military obligation, and the twelve-day rule